-\item Within the framework of fractional NC, one can obtain the corresponding solutions of each phase adapting a strategy different from the one described above: The phases are obtained by appropriately choosing the fractional gravitational potentials $\Phi^{(rad)}_{\alpha}$, $\Phi^{(m)}_{\alpha}$, and $\Phi^{(de)}_{\alpha}$, respectively, either in the presence or in the absence of the standard Newtonian potential.
+\item Within the framework of fractional NC, the corresponding solutions of each phase adapt a strategy different from the one described above: The phases are obtained by appropriately choosing the fractional gravitational potentials $\Phi^{(rad)}_{\alpha}$, $\Phi^{(m)}_{\alpha}$, and $\Phi^{(de)}_{\alpha}$, respectively, either in the presence or in the absence of the standard Newtonian potential.
 Importantly, all these solutions emerge dynamically from the same fractional formulation, without the need to introduce ad hoc modifications to the equations of motion.
 More generally, one may introduce an effective gravitational potential of the form

 subject to the physically well-motivated requirement that it continuously reduces to the Newtonian potential in the limit $\alpha=1$.
 Furthermore, by imposing suitable phase-dependent conditions on $\Phi_{\rm eff}$, the effective potential naturally reduces to the fractional potentials $\Phi^{(rad)}_{\alpha}$, $\Phi^{(m)}_{\alpha}$, and $\Phi^{(de)}_{\alpha}$ in the radiation-, matter-, and acceleration-dominated eras, respectively.
 This construction provides a unified and self-consistent description of evolution of the universe within the fractional NC, highlighting the unifying character of the model.
-Such a sterategy will be used in the following section.
+Such a strategy will be used in the following section.

 \item In standard NC, background solutions corresponding to radiation domination or late-time accelerated expansion cannot be obtained unless additional terms are introduced by hand into the equations of motion \cite{Gouba:2021bjs,arcuri1994growth,vieira2014lagrangian}.
 In sharp contrast, the fractional NC developed here naturally accommodates radiation-, matter-, and acceleration-dominated eras within a unified dynamical framework.
-Moreover, by adopting a suitable fractional potential, the model is also capable of supporting a successful inflationary phase in the early universe, without invoking exotic matter components or explicit relativistic corrections \cite{Rasouli:2026hfy}.